M66B/FairEmail/FAQ.md

 If you use a Samsung wearable with the Galaxy Wearable (Samsung Gear) app, you might need to enable notifications for FairEmail when the setting *Notifications*, *Apps installed in the future* is turned off in this app.

+Some companion apps ignore [local only](https://developer.android.com/training/wearables/notifications/bridger#non-bridged) notifications, causing the summary notification (*nnn new messages*) to be bridged.
+Unfortunately, it is not possible to workaround this problem.

 <br />

 <a name="faq127"></a>